JunNishimura/Chatify/README.md

 2. You need to have [a OpenAI account](https://platform.openai.com/login) to use OpenAI API.

 # 💻 How to use
+**It is recommended that the terminal is set to full-screen size when to use Chatify.**

 ## 1. Install
 ### Homebrew Tap
 ```